makeitworkpress/wp-register/README.md

        ]
     ],
     'widgets' => [
-        'WidgetClass' // The name of your custom widget class ],
+        'WidgetClass' // The name of your custom widget class, namespeced if using autoload ],
 ];
 ```